rehanmollick/splitpay-escrow/README.md

 ---
 This project was created mainly to learn solidity fundamentals and understand blockchain.

+## Smart Contract Development and Testing
+The SplitPaymentEscrow smart contract was developed and tested using the Remix IDE on the Remix virtual machine environment.
+You can deploy and interact with the contract directly in Remix by copying the Solidity file from `contracts/SplitPaymentEscrow.sol`.

 ## Features
 - Trustless escrow for freelance/contract work
 - Automatic payment splitting to multiple recipients